MicrosoftDocs/dynamics-365-intelligent-order-management/topics/globalization.md

 The preview release of Intelligent Order Management is supported in the following geographic regions.

--   Asia Pacific: Southeast Asia, East Asia.
+-   Asia Pacific: Southeast Asia, East Asia

--   Australia: Australia East, Australia SE.
+-   Australia: Australia East, Australia SE

--   Europe: North Europe, West Europe.
+-   Europe: North Europe, West Europe

--   United States: East US, South Central US, West US.
+-   United States: East US, South Central US, West US

-You can choose to deploy Intelligent Order Management in a data center close to your locale from the regions above.
+You can choose to deploy Intelligent Order Management in a data center close to your locale from the regions in the preceeding list.

-More regions will be supported when Intelligent Order Management is released for general availability.
-This topic will be updated at that time.